 Whether it's an ecommerce website or your very own online design portfolio, there's no excuse for a poorly designed homepage.
 But, if we all tried to express what makes for 'a good homepage', it would lead to a litany of design preferences – most often personal ones – versus an in-stone evergreen guide.

-There's one element of a homepage, however, that holds some consistent truths from site to site that most of us can agree on.
-Typography.
-This post will provide some great tips to nailing down the key essentials to the most effective typography for your homepage.
+There's one element of a homepage, however, that holds some consistent truths that most of us can agree on: Typography.
+In this post I'll provide some great tips to help you nail down the key essentials to the most effective typography for your homepage.

 01. Let the type fit the voice

 It's a bit pointless for marketers and analysts to spend any amount of time developing a brand voice for their company if the site experience doesn't echo that voice.
 Yes, it's critical for your type to be clear, legible, and visible on any device, but it should never look detached from your brand.
 Or worse, boring.

 Typography is a great way to give your brand an added layer of personality.
 Ensure that your typographical choices make sense for every aspect of your specific brand and industry.
 For instance, styles and fonts used for the homepage of a yoga studio should look very different than ones used for an amusement park.

 Acclaimed marketing marvel Ann Handley likes brands to ask themselves: If you covered your logo, would you recognise yourself from your content alone?
 The same question can be posed for homepage designers to help ensure everything is working together and feels like one unique brand.

 Full disclosure and transparency can certainly help potential customers and clients get more acquainted with your brand – and quite possibly convert – but it doesn't mean homepages should put it all out there at once.